-Myth 4: SIP Mutual Funds Perform Better Than Lump Sum Mutual Funds
+Myth 4: SIPs Perform Better Than Lump Sum Investments

 The Truth: If you invest through lumpsum in mutual funds you will have to get into the habit of investing when prices are low and redeem when prices for units are higher.
 However, amateur, and even sometimes seasoned, investors could slip when timing markets.
 Nonetheless, if you are successful at timing markets, you could gain higher from investing through a lumpsum rather than a SIP.

 Benefit: To be able to time markets and earn sizeable returns, investing your time is also needed.
 Thus if you are short on time and are unable to put in the effort or you are a new investor (i.e. lack strong understanding of capital markets), a SIP is the ideal mode for mutual fund investment.
 Its systematic nature and rupee cost averaging can benefit you in the long term.

 Myth 5: SIP in a Mutual Fund Guarantees Returns

 The Truth: The nature of a SIP plan is investing a specified amount in a certain mutual fund periodically (monthly/weekly).
 Since these are market-linked instruments, the returns from these investment options are not guaranteed, unfortunately.

 Benefit: Thus contrary to popular belief, mutual fund investments, even if made through a SIP, do not guarantee returns.
 That said investing through a SIP does give you a better chance of capital appreciation if you stay invested for a longer term as they offset market volatilities.